imazen/resizer/BuilderExtensions.md

 >### `protected virtual RequestedAction BuildJob(ImageResizer.ImageJob job)`

 Called (by `ImageBuilder.Build()`) to start the image processing pipeline.
-If overriden, replaces the default `ImageBuilder` handing of the pipeline.
+If overridden, replaces the default `ImageBuilder` handing of the pipeline.
 FreeImage, WIC, and WPF provide override implementations that take over if the job settings include their value for the `builder` key.